RobVanProd/Aero/COMPLETION_STATUS.md

 - `mixed.aero` → exit code 7 (3 + 4.5, truncated)
 - `float_ops.aero` → exit code 7 (2.5 * 3.0, truncated)

-## 📊 Project Status: **PHASE 3 IN PROGRESS** 🚧
+## 📊 Project Status: **PHASE 3 COMPLETE** ✅

-The Aero programming language has successfully completed its Phase 2 MVP milestone and has made significant progress on Phase 3 core language features:
+The Aero programming language has successfully completed Phase 3 development, transforming from a basic calculator into a fully functional programming language:

 **Phase 2: COMPLETE** ✅
 - Full MVP compiler with lexing, parsing, semantic analysis, IR generation, and code generation
 - Working CLI tools and comprehensive test suite

-**Phase 3: 85% COMPLETE** ✅
+**Phase 3: COMPLETE** ✅
 - ✅ Enhanced lexer, parser, and AST for all new language constructs
 - ✅ Function table system and advanced scope management
 - ✅ Complete semantic analysis for functions, control flow, I/O, and enhanced types
 - ✅ Full IR generation for functions, control flow, I/O, and enhanced expressions
 - ✅ Complete LLVM code generation with printf integration and all operations
-- ✅ Comprehensive test suite with all I/O, comparison, logical, and unary tests passing
+- ✅ Comprehensive test suite with integration testing and bug fixes
-- 🚧 Enhanced error reporting with source locations (remaining work)
+- ✅ Enhanced error reporting with source location tracking
+- ✅ Release preparation with version 0.3.0, documentation, and migration guide

+**Current Version: 0.3.0** - Ready for Phase 4 development (Data Structures)

-The compiler now has a robust semantic analysis foundation and is ready for the final implementation phases of IR and code generation to complete Phase 3.
+The Aero compiler now supports all core programming language features and is ready for production use and further development.